Egnoel/M.E.R.N-Auth/README.md

 7. Register route using validate function and hashing the password, verification of email.
 All in post method (router.post())
 8. Login Route, validating the fields and generating a token
 9. Import the routes to the index file, app.use("api route", route).
+10. Create React App, importing BrowserRouter in index
+11. Create page components and handle the url from the backend